Katalyst99/Algo-in-C/README.md

 ## 33.Spiral Matrix Algorithm:
 * The algorithm has a multitude of important real-world applications in real-world scenarios.
 For example, In Computer Graphics the algo can be used to traverse the graphics buffer or mesh data, ensuring the desired order for rendering or applying transformations.

+## 34.Add Binary:
+* The algorithm has practical applications in numerous domains, including Cryptography and Security, where binary addition is crucial in cryptographic algorithms and security protocols.
+Many encryption and decryption algorithms operate on binary data, and performing binary addition is essential for cryptographic operations such as XOR, modular arithmetic, or key generation.